-A juvenile who has been committed to the Department may be compensated for work or participation in training programs at rates approved by the Secretary within available funds.
+Juveniles who have been committed to the Department may be compensated for work or participation in training programs at rates approved by the Secretary within available funds.
 The Secretary may provide for a reasonable allowance to the juvenile for incidental personal expenses, and any balance of the juvenile's earnings remaining at the time the juvenile is released shall be paid to the juvenile or the juvenile's parent or guardian.
-The Department may accept grants or funds from any source to compensate juveniles under this section.
+The Department is authorized to accept grants or funds from any source to compensate juveniles as provided under this section.